Posted on 2 Comments

 Feel the feelings

 When your child gains weight during eating disorder recovery, they will have a lot of feelings.
-Don’t try to distract your child from the pain.
-Don’t try to take it away or tell them that it’s overblown.
+Don’t try to minimize their pain.
+Don’t try to take it away or tell them it’s overblown.
 Listen to your child every time they want to talk about this.
 Let the pain come.
 It will pass.
 Help your child feel their feelings.
-The best thing a parent can do is to be present and supportive through their child’s feelings.
+The best thing a parent can do is to be present and supportive of their childโ€™s feelings.
 Your ability to tolerate feelings will help your child learn to tolerate feelings.

-Stephanie was relieved to realize how normal Nova’s reaction is.
+Stephanie was relieved to realize how normal Nova’s reaction was.
 “I’m still scared, but now I feel like I know what I can do to help her.
 And I’m going to talk to her eating disorder treatment team to see if there’s anything in particular they want us to work on at home.”

 Navigating eating disorder recovery is challenging, but Stephanie’s got the right attitude, and she’s doing great!